 Kayaks have been in existence for thousands of years.
 We all know that the single paddled kayak is the most common.
 But due to the difficulty beginners encountered, there was a need to invent something better.
 That’s when a tandem kayak came up.

 A tandem is something that contains two things arranged one before the other.
-So to understand a tandem kayak paddling technique, imagine a kayak that has two sit-in places, one in front and the other right at the back.
-Tandem kayaking or doubles is an excellent option for two people to enjoy kayaking in the same vessel.
+To understand paddling techniques for a tandem kayak, imagine the kayak has 2 sit-in places, one in front and the other right at the back.
+Tandem Kayaks or canoes can be an excellent options for two people to enjoy kayaking in the same vessel.
 It is easy to paddle it and always recommended that the inexperienced sit in the steering front.

 But sitting position will also be determined with weight, height, practicality, preference and many more.
 Though it may be hard to communicate with the other person, it is still the best way to take a trip together and as a team.